-Nature has produced organisms that can perform some truly amazing chemistry at a level of sophistication that human chemists simply can’t match.
-We investigate proteins and metabolic pathways that have potentially useful functions, particularly for applications such as cleaning up the environment (bioremediation) and producing useful chemicals (biocatalysis).
+Living things can perform some truly amazing chemistry at a level of sophistication that humans simply can’t match.
+Our team investigates how nature does this chemistry, and how it can be applied in useful applications, such as cleaning up the environment, sensing pollutants and other chemicals, and producing useful chemicals.

 Our current research areas include

-- Enzymes and metabolic pathways that clean up pollution
+- Enzymes and microbes that clean up pollution and treat waste

-- Whole-cell and cell-free biocatalysts for the production of pharmaceuticals, fine chemicals and plastics/polymers
+- Whole-cell and cell-free biocatalysts for the production of proteins, pharmaceuticals, fine chemicals and plastics/polymers